 Janell’s session ‘Tunnelling through silos: Creating a community of support to leverage great content‘ featured at ContentEd 2017.
 If you’re interested in speaking at ContentEd, submit your session proposal for ContentEd 2018 before Friday 15th December 2017.

-Booking for ContentEd 2018 is now open.
-Book your single or team delegate pass before 2nd March and you’ll receive our early-bird discount.
+Have you got your ticket for ContentEd 2018 yet?
+Book your single or team pass by 31 March 2018 and you’ll receive our early-bird discount.
 Book now!